KareesChanda/Inventory-Management-app/README.md

 The objective of the project was to create an asset management program whose purpose was to simplify the accounting of sales and to tally all increasing or decreasing assets in a small business.
 This exercise was intended to give us a hands-on experience on building a front end and back end application.
 Front End part of the build.
-  The front end was built using React
+  The front end was built using React. used class and functional components for data rendering, used redux, call backs and props to interact data between child and parent       components which in our case where the addProduct.js and ProductList.js

   Backend
   Backend built using Nodejs,